markfinger/thoughts/web-compiler/reqs.md

       - well supported
       - can be hot-swapped
       - comments
-        - generally a necessity for complicated builds
+        - generally a necessity for complicated builds & documentation
       - has parsing overhead
   - validation
     - should validate types